OpenWebAdvocacy/website/src/posts/cma-reopens-investigation-into-apple.md

 [Our previous article](https://open-web-advocacy.org/blog/apple-loses-on-appeal/) covers why this investigation is so important for protecting consumers in the UK.

-Once the investigation reopens, you can be sure we'll be covering everything the CMA learns, so stay tuned to our social medias.
+Once the investigation reopens, you can be sure we'll be covering everything the CMA learns, so stay tuned to our social media.

 - **Mastodon:**      [@OpenWebAdvocacy](https://mastodon.social/@owa)